NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/The Bigger They Are.md

 With reckless speed, you dash, jump and swing around a creature to find a more vulnerable spot.
-Attempt to [[/act tumble-through]] a creature at least one size category larger than you, using the following effects.
+Attempt to [[Actions/tumble-through|tumble-through]] a creature at least one size category larger than you, using the following effects.

 * * *